 Mr. Ziemnick grew up in Michigan’s Upper Peninsula, so he’s proud to be a Yooper.
 In his spare time, if he’s not on the basketball or tennis court with some of the PHC students, he’s out enjoying the traditions of hunting and firearms he grew up with back home.

 As the Director of Admissions, Mr. Allen directs recruitment and admissions strategies for the team of admissions counselors and Teen Leadership Camps.
-In his role as the Director of Communication, he manages and directs the College's internal and external communications.
+In his role as the Director of Communication, he manages and directs the College's internal and external communication.

 Mr. Allen earned his Bachelor of Arts degree in English at Nyack College, and completed his Master's Degree at Reformed Theological Seminary in Orlando, FL.
 He has several years of experience increasing tuition revenue in college-preparatory boarding schools.
 He enjoys creating engaging, true, and quality content that both accurately presents the ethos of Patrick Henry College to others and aids them in the college selection process.
 Mr. Allen is motivated by conversations with Christian families from across America seeking a quality, uncompromising, Christian education.
-He enjoys theology, playing the drums, writing in journals, intelligent music, meaningful conversation, mountain hiking, and creative, intentional family time.
+He enjoys theology, playing the drums, writing in journals, meaningful music, meaningful conversation, meaningful films, mountain hiking, and creative, intentional family time.

 Mr. Showalter provides leadership to both the Office of Registrar and the Office of Institutional Effectiveness.
 He directs the research and assessment processes that support institutional planning, policy development, and accreditation.
 Additionally, he administers the academic and enrollment services that support the curriculum, faculty, and students.